Vanilla Crescent Cookies (Vanillekipferl)

 Vanillekipferl (Vanilla Crescent Cookies)

-These Vanilla Crescent Cookies – also known as Vanillekipferl – are perfectly sweet, soft yet crumbly, and really easy to make.
-Finished off with a dusting of powdered sugar, these Austrian cookies don't stand a chance on your holiday dessert plate!
+These Vanilla Crescent Cookies – known as Vanillekipferl – are sweet, soft yet crumbly, and really easy to make.
+Dusted with powdered sugar, these cookies won't last long on your holiday cookie plate!

 Print Pin Save